LambdaTest/behave-selenium-hyperexecute-sample/README.md

 <img height="100" alt="hypertest_logo" src="https://user-images.githubusercontent.com/1688653/153136695-f5292c75-5d2f-4c70-aeb5-0f00a6962730.png">

-HyperTest is a smart test orchestration platform to run end-to-end Selenium tests at the fastest speed possible.
-HyperTest lets you achieve an accelerated time to market by providing a test infrastructure that offers optimal speed, test orchestration, and detailed execution logs.
+HyperExecute is a smart test orchestration platform to run end-to-end Selenium tests at the fastest speed possible.
+HyperExecute lets you achieve an accelerated time to market by providing a test infrastructure that offers optimal speed, test orchestration, and detailed execution logs.

 The overall experience helps teams test code and fix issues at a much faster pace.
-HyperTest is configured using a YAML file.
-Instead of moving the Hub close to you, HyperTest brings the test scripts close to the Hub!
+HyperExecute is configured using a YAML file.
+Instead of moving the Hub close to you, HyperExecute brings the test scripts close to the Hub!

-* <b>HyperTest HomePage</b>: https://www.lambdatest.com/hypertest
+* <b>HyperExecute HomePage</b>: https://www.lambdatest.com/hypertest
 * <b>Lambdatest HomePage</b>: https://www.lambdatest.com
 * <b>LambdaTest Support</b>: [support@lambdatest.com](mailto:support@lambdatest.com)

-To know more about how HyperTest does intelligent Test Orchestration, do check out [HyperTest Getting Started Guide](https://www.lambdatest.com/support/docs/getting-started-with-hypertest/)
+To know more about how HyperExecute does intelligent Test Orchestration, do check out [HyperExecute Getting Started Guide](https://www.lambdatest.com/support/docs/getting-started-with-hypertest/)

-# How to run Selenium automation tests on HyperTest (using Behave framework)
+# How to run Selenium automation tests on HyperExecute (using Behave framework)

 * [Pre-requisites](#pre-requisites)
    - [Download Concierge](#download-concierge)